mwiatrzyk/mockify/docs/source/tutorial/recording-action-chains.rst

 --------------

-To record single action, you have to use :meth:`mockify.Expectation.will_once` method and give it instance of action you want your mock to perform.
+To record single action, you have to use :meth:`mockify.core.Expectation.will_once` method and give it instance of action you want your mock to perform.
 For example:

 .. testcode::